Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/viewing_and_editing_accounts.md

 weight: 15
 date: 2021-08-12
 ---
 Select **Account** from the left navigation menu to open the *Account* view.
-The *Account* view is where you can view and edit account information and manage sessions.
+The *Account* view is where you can view and edit account information and manage your active sessions.

 ## View account details